 - Have used a retinoid, topical prescription acne products, and products containing bleaching or skin lightening products in the last 48 hours.
 Always check with your provider if you have any questions about your products or topical medications.

 How Much Do Chemical Peels Cost?

 Chemical peels range in cost depending on type and number of peels needed.
 We offer discounts on multiple peels done in a series.
-Our Aesthetics Director, Annette Luskin, will discuss your options during your consultation.
+A member of our expert team will discuss your options during your consultation.
 Our deep peels are administered by Dr. Samuel Hahn.
 You’ll receive a formal quote after your consultation with Dr. Hahn

 We work with each patient to determine the best personalized treatment plan to achieve natural-looking results.
 If you are considering chemical peels, contact us today at Maryland Center for Facial Plastic Surgery to schedule a consultation.
 We welcome men and women from the Baltimore, Towson, and Columbia communities